expertasolutions/AzDo.VstsDashboard/README.md

 ![CICD_Screencapture](screenshots/CI_CD_Dashboard.png)

 ## **Important**:
-- **Pipeline YAML**, due to missing Rest API functionality to extract Pipeline Deployment Stage in Pipeline Yaml, they’re not supporting viewing Deployment Stage health.
-There is a way to extract the information, but this will cause a major overhead in terms of usability of this extension to your users account request per min on Azure DevOps Service.
+- **Pipeline YAML**: Starting ***October 2023***, We've re-open this extension, due to some Azure DevOps Rest API enhancement for Environments deployment history & Approval. <s>Due to missing Rest API functionality to extract Pipeline Deployment Stage in Pipeline Yaml, they’re not supporting viewing Deployment Stage health.
+There is a way to extract the information, but this will cause a major overhead in terms of usability of this extension to your users account request per min on Azure DevOps Service.</s>
+<br>***We expects to deploy new version with Pipeline Environment Stage Deployment health visual, before the end of 2023 year.***
-- **After February 5th, 2022**, there **no longer support** to enhance on this extension.
-Since we moved all of our Projects on GitHub
+- <s>**After February 5th, 2022**, there **no longer support** to enhance on this extension.
+Since we moved all of our Projects on GitHub</s>

 ## Permissions Authorization
 Don't forget to Authorize the Extension permission under your Azure DevOps/Server Organization Settings/Extensions/CI/CD Dashboard.